fiso64/slsk-batchdl/README.md

 ```
 --skip-existing --skip-mode m3u --m3u index --m3u-path wishlist-archive.sldl
 ```
-You can also use m3u-cond and specify some preferred conditions to e.g only stop searching for an item once a lossless version is downloaded.
+You can also use `--skip-mode m3u-cond` together with `--skip-existing-pref-cond` and specify some preferred conditions to (e.g) only stop searching for an item once a lossless version is downloaded.

 ## Notes
 - For macOS builds you can use publish.sh to build the app.
 Download dotnet from https://dotnet.microsoft.com/en-us/download/dotnet/6.0, then run `chmod +x publish.sh && sh publish.sh`.
 For intel macs, uncomment the x64 and comment the arm64 section in publish.sh.